lucasvtiradentes/boilermanager/README.md

 ### Used technologies

-Boilermanager uses the following thechnologies:
+This project uses the following thechnologies:

 <div align="center">
   <table>